 - Stimulate dialogue around a shared vision of adaptive management.

 The Forum will feature morning sessions with presentations by invited speakers, followed by Q&A and breakout discussions.
 Interactive afternoon workshops on February 3 and 4 will provide opportunities for Forum participants to receive hands-on training focused on specific adaptive management tools and practices, including adaptive management and monitoring plans, permitting, and the new Delta Landscapes Scenario Planning Tool.
-A detailed agenda will be posted soon.

 The 2019 Adaptive Management Forum